Single Lets vs. Multi-Lets: Which is Better?

 The risk profile for single lets versus multi-lets is starkly different.
 Single lets rely on stability: one household, one rent stream, minimal surprises.
 Multi-lets rely on volume and turnover, which creates both opportunity and exposure.
 If market demand shifts or regulations tighten, the operational costs of an HMO can spike.

-- Single lets: Lower yield, lower management, but higher income volatility when vacant.
+- Single lets: Comparably lower yields, less management, more demand, but higher income volatility when vacant.

-- Multi-lets: Higher yield, more management, but steadier income overall due to multiple tenants.
+- Multi-lets: Comparatively higher yield, more management, less demand, but steadier income overall due to multiple tenants.

 The decision isn’t about which is universally “better.”
 It’s about which aligns with your tolerance for complexity and your time commitment.